lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

 Abaqus Journal File
 *******************

-Recall from :ref:`tutorial_geometry_waves` that you created an Abaqus journal file called ``rectangle_geometry.py``.
+Recall from :ref:`tutorial_geometry` that you created an Abaqus journal file called ``rectangle_geometry.py``.
 You will now create two more for the partitioning and meshing workflows.
-The reader is referred to the following sections in :ref:`tutorial_geometry_waves` for a reminder of different aspects of these journal files:
+The reader is referred to the following sections in :ref:`tutorial_geometry` for a reminder of different aspects of these journal files:

 * :ref:`tutorial_geometry_waves_main_functions`